 The Board Committees

 The proper function of the corporate governance of a company requires that Board work is organized as efficiently as possible.
-For this reason, the Company established an Audit and Financial Committee that was renamed as Audit Committee later in 2016.
+For this reason, the Company has established an Audit Committee.

 The Directors on the committee can concentrate on the matters delegated to the committee more extensively than the entire Board of Directors.
 The purpose of the committee is to enhance the efficient preparation of matters within the competence of the Board, increase transparency and ensure the quality and efficiency of the decision making of the Board.